 Meetings

-The Project goals require intensive-personal interactions between the stakeholders.
+The Project goals require intensive personal interactions between the stakeholders.
 This objective will be achieved by organizing various meetings, workshops and visits both in Iran and EU.

 Workshops

 There will be a set of workshops, meetings and visits both of Contractors experts to Iran and End User specialists to EU.